 Building Transparency Into Your QA Process With a Dedicated Jira Tool

 The easiest way to build transparency is to stop treating testing as a separate, isolated activity.
-If your team is already managing sprints, user stories, and bugs in Jira, QA process should live there too.
+If your team is already managing sprints, user stories, and bugs in Jira, the QA process should live there too.

 Transparent testing is much easier to achieve when your team works in a shared, structured environment.
 That means test cases, test runs, and test results should be visible within the same workflow your team already uses, not hidden in external tools or spreadsheets.
 If you’re already managing development work in Jira, it makes sense to manage your tests there too.